spheenik/protobuf-parser/README.md

     make testparsersimple  # simply test if the parser works make testparserverbose # run the parser and print out the AST

-For any question, please feel free to mail jacky.chao.wang@gmail.com for more information.
+For any question regarding the parser, please feel free to mail jacky.chao.wang@gmail.com for more information.

+If you have problems with the maven build, please contact me.